domargan/parallel-packed-csr/README.md

 <a id="2">[2]</a>
 Alevra, E., & Pietzuch, P. (2020).
-A parallel data structure for streaming graphs.
+A Parallel Data Structure for Streaming Graphs.
 Master’s thesis, Imperial College London, 2020.